Towards Understanding Quality Challenges of the Federated Learning for Neural Networks: A First Look from the Lens of Robustness: Empirical study

-To see how aggregation methods work here and what the differences are compared to baseline image datasets, we report the results in Figure \ref{adni_aggregators_fig}.
+To see how aggregation methods work here and what the differences are compared to generic image datasets, we report the mutator results in Figure \ref{adni_aggregators_faults_fig}.

-According to Figure \ref{adni_label}, in the Label Flip attack, we see that in a small proportion of affected clients, all aggregators perform very similarly except Krum that is worse, much like the previous RQ.
-As the proportion increases, we see that Median and Trimmed Mean get slightly better results.
-However, when half of the clients are under attack, they are less robust than Federated Averaging.

-Figures \ref{adni_noise} to \ref{adni_overlap} are related to data mutators.
-In most data mutators, the results are fairly similar to the RQ1, and none of them significantly impact any of the aggregators.
+In most data mutators, the results are similar to the RQ1, and none of them significantly impact any of the aggregators.
 As seen before, the Noise mutator reduces the quality of the model slightly.
 However, interestingly, in the ADNI dataset, the Overlap mutator has a significant impact on Federated Averaging.
 As the proportion of affected clients increases, it performs even worse and hits 46\% accuracy.
-This can be because this dataset has only two classes, and this mutator overlaps only two classes (which are all of the classes here) as discussed in Section \ref{background_mutation}.
+This can be because this dataset has only two classes, and this mutator overlaps only two classes (which are all of the classes here), as discussed in Section \ref{background_mutation}.

 On the other hand, Median and Trimmed Mean show excellent robustness against this mutator, and in smaller proportions, they perform as if there was no attack.
 Although Median is slightly less resilient in smaller proportions, it performs better when half of the clients are byzantine.
 Krum is also more robust than Federated Averaging, but because of its problems with the ADNI dataset almost always performs worse than Median and Trimmed Mean.